AmrDeveloper/GQL/README.md

-select name, email from commits select name, email from commits order by name select name, email from commits where name contains "gmail" order by name
+select name, email from commits select name, email from commits order by name select name, email from commits where name contains "gmail" order by name select * from commits where name.lower = "amrdeveloper"

 select * from branches
-select * from branches where ishead = "true" select * from branches where name ends_with "master"
+select * from branches where ishead = "true" select * from branches where name ends_with "master" select * from branches where name contains "origin"

 select * from tags
 select * from tags offset 1 limit 1